Figma vs InVision for UX Designers 2026: Honest Comparison

 Figma vs InVision for UX Designers 2026: Which Tool Actually Wins?

-Skip the lengthy trials and marketing noise — after testing both tools with real product teams, the verdict is pretty clear: Figma wins for most UX designers in 2026.
-But here's the thing: the more interesting question is why InVision still exists at all — and the answer is more nuanced than you'd expect.
-This comparison cuts through the noise so you can decide fast.
+Forget the lengthy trials and marketing fluff — after putting both tools through their paces with real product teams, the verdict is pretty clear: Figma wins for most UX designers in 2026.
+But honestly, the more interesting question is why InVision still exists at all — and the answer is more nuanced than you'd think.
+This comparison cuts through the noise so you can make the call fast.

 Both tools have been staples in UX workflows for years.
 Figma grew into a full-stack design platform after Adobe's attempted acquisition fell through, while InVision has pivoted aggressively toward enterprise prototyping and design documentation.
-When I tested these workflows with a few product teams, what became obvious was that they're not really competing head-to-head anymore.
-Still, designers get asked to choose between them all the time, so let's dig in properly.
+Here's the deal — they're not really competing head-to-head anymore.
+But designers still get asked to choose between them constantly, so let's do this properly.

-This comparison is for UX designers, product teams, and design leads who don't have time for extended trials on both platforms.
+This comparison is for UX designers, product teams, and design leads who don't have time to run extended trials on both tools.

 Quick Comparison: Figma vs InVision at a Glance